sensu/sensu-docs/content/sensu-core/1.7/reference/clients.md

 handler      |
 -------------|------
 description  | The deregistration handler that should process the client deregistration event.
-By default, Sensu uses the built-in deregistration extension to remove clients from Sensu when a client process stops. required     | false type         | String default      | `deregistration`
+By default, Sensu uses the built-in deregistration extension to remove clients from Sensu when a client process stops.
+To configure the host and port used by the deregistration extension, see the [configuration reference][68]. required     | false type         | String default      | `deregistration`